Most people used to dread the prospect of a root canal, but these days, the procedure is not the horrible experience people used to imagine it was.

 Dentists usually recommend a root canal to remove diseased or necrotic tissue in a tooth’s nerve canal.
 Diseased nerves result from injuries or severe damage to teeth or from deep, untreated cavities.
 The most common symptoms of diseased nerves are a heightened sensitivity to heat and cold on the teeth, pain or discomfort when biting or chewing or in some cases facial swelling.
 Removal of the tooth and replacing it with bridgework or dental implants is certainly an option, rather than undergoing a root canal.
-However, such treatment is more expensive in the long run and you’re almost always better off saving the tooth if you possibly can.
+Our dentists can help you to better understand the risks and benefits in your unique situation and help you in negotiating these options.

-Following your procedure, a crown is placed over the tooth.
-This serves to strengthen the tooth, prevent bacteria from leaking back into the interior, potentially leading to infection, as well as giving the tooth a more pleasant appearance.
-Although most patients recover quickly after a root canal, on occasion the procedure can lead to minor swelling and discomfort, but this is temporary and can usually be eased with non-prescription medication from your local pharmacy.
+Following your procedure, a crown is recommended for structurally weak teeth.
+This serves to strengthen the tooth, prevent bacteria from leaking back into the interior and potentially lead to re-infection.
+Although most patients recover quickly after a root canal, on occasion the procedure can lead to minor swelling and discomfort, but this is often temporary and can usually be eased with non-prescription medication from your local pharmacy.

 Tooth extraction involves the surgical removal of the tooth from the mouth’s supporting structure.
 Although many people are still very apprehensive at the prospect of tooth removal, the process is relatively simple and inexpensive.
 There are a variety of reasons that may cause your dentist to recommend extraction.
 While dentists always strive to save your natural tooth whenever possible, and crowns and fillings can help repair damaged teeth and deep cavities, sometimes these treatments are ineffective.
-If a tooth has become extremely crooked, decayed or otherwise broken down, the best option may be to have it removed.
+If a tooth has lost bone to support it, has irreversible infection, is decayed or otherwise broken down, the best option may be to have it removed.
 For patients with more severe deterioration in the mouth, several, or even all teeth, may need to be removed, and replaced with implants, bridges or dentures.

 With children, extraction may sometimes be necessary to allow for the eruption of new teeth and to help those teeth grow into their normal position.
 Removal may also be needed to alleviate crowding and simply create additional space in the mouth for orthodontic work.
-Tooth removal can help to prevent the formation of oral tumors and cysts and can also halt tooth decay, gum disease and a variety of dental infections affecting teeth and bone structure.
+Sometimes selection removal of teeth may help prevent progression of tooth decay, gum disease, cyst formation and a variety of dental infections affecting teeth and bone structure.

 A simple tooth extraction can be performed under local anesthesia and is a relatively straightforward procedure.
 Forceps and elevators are used to grab the part of the tooth visible above the gum.
 The tooth is then moved back and forth in order to widen the hole in which the tooth is lodged.
 Once the hole becomes large enough, the tooth can be removed with little trouble.